 where $\v\in\mathbb{V}=\{\v \in \mathbb{R}^n: v_1 = 0\}$.
 Uniqueness would follow if $l(\v)$ is strictly concave on $\mathbb{V}$.
 Indeed, this can be verified via direct computation: For any $p\in [0,1]$ and $\v, \w\in\mathbb{V}$,

 where the inequality follows from the assumption that $f(x; y)$ is log-concave with respect to $y$.
 This proves that $l(\v)$ is concave on $\mathbb{V}$.
-It remains to check that the concavity is strict.
-But this is obvious from the fact that $f(x; y)$ is strictly log-concave with respect to $y$ and the comparison graph is connected.
+The concavity is in fact strict since $f(x; y)$ is strictly log-concave with respect to $y$ and the comparison graph is connected.